Degree type(s): Bachelor's; Minor

 - Private security

-- Demonstrate ethical and professional behavior in the criminal justice field.
+- Demonstrate ethical and professional behavior in the criminal justice field

-- Communicate effectively in written and verbal form.
+- Communicate effectively in written and verbal form

 Career Outlook for Criminal Justice Majors

-For these reasons, job opportunities should be plentiful for those who qualify.
+Job opportunities should be plentiful for those who qualify.
 As the prison populations grow larger, many states are emphasizing rehabilitation and alternate forms of punishment (such as probation) that will spur demand for probation and parole officers and correctional treatment specialists.

 Even as one of the most affordable private universities in the nation, the University of Mary does offer a variety of scholarships.
 In fact, 99% of main campus undergraduate students receive some form of scholarship!